yufan1012/yufan1012.github.io/_pages/about.md

 * B.S. in Communication Engineering, Hefei University of Technology, 2019
 * M.S. in Computer Science and Technology, Harbin Institute of Technology, 2021
-* Ph.D. in Computer Science and Technology,, Harbin Institute of Technology, 2025 (expected)
+* Ph.D. in Computer Science and Technology, Harbin Institute of Technology, 2025 (expected)